sshabzz/MidBootcampProject/README.md

 2. What is the most popular accommodation type among travelers?
 3. What are the most popular transportation type among travelers?

+***While doing the analysis I will take preference of gender in to consideration.***

+# Conclusion
+*In conclusion, our analysis of the traveler trip dataset using Python has provided valuable insights into the travel patterns and preferences of genders.
+The results of our analysis suggest that males and females have different travel behaviors when it comes to destination, transportation mode, and accommodation type.
+By identifying these differences, travel businesses and policymakers can make informed decisions to provide better travel experiences and improve the overall tourism industry.*

 # Credits
-This dataset was originally created by KIATTISAK RATTANAPORN on Kaggle.
+This dataset was originally created by ***KIATTISAK RATTANAPORN*** on Kaggle.
 This analysis was conducted by [Shahbaz Mazhar](https://www.linkedin.com/in/shahbaz-mazhar-syed-90853758/)
-With the guidance *Ignacio,* *Lukaz,* *Sandra* and my amazing fellow *classmates*.
+With the guidance from ***Ignacio, Lukaz, Sandra*** and my amazing fellow ***classmates***.